3 dead after Pearl Harbor sailor shoots civilians, himself

 Some 1,400 shipyard workers labored around the clock for almost 72 hours to patch the carrier together.
 The planes the Yorktown delivered to Midway sank one of the four aircraft carriers Japan sent to the battle and helped destroy two others.
 The Battle of Midway turned the tide of the war in the United States’ favor.

-Associated Press journalists Jennifer Sinco Kelleher in Honolulu and Mark Thiessen and Rachel D'Oro in Anchorage, Alaska, contributed to this report.
+Associated Press writers Lolita C. Baldor in Washington, Jennifer Sinco Kelleher in Honolulu and Mark Thiessen and Rachel D'Oro in Anchorage, Alaska, contributed to this report.